elanatframework/elanatframework/README.md

  - **Elanat add-ons:** In the Elanat add-ons repository, we maintain add-ons, raw files and libraries separate from the Elanat CMS core.
  - **Elanat old:** Elanat old repository is the old version of Elanat CMS and is based on .NET Framework version 4.5.

-All repositories are licensed under GPLv3.
+All repositories are licensed under MIT.